 Sand is everywhere and gets into everything, so leave the sand behind and bring home your treasure with a quality sand scoop.

 Stainless steel works great in the water, on wet sand, and in dry sand.
 It’s a sturdy material and won’t rust.

 A plastic sand scoop for metal detecting makes for a lower-priced product, just make sure the plastic is thick enough so it doesn’t flex or break easily.

-Handles are generally made of metal, although more companies are making carbon fiber handles available.
+Sand scoop handles are generally made of wood or metal, although more companies are making carbon fiber handles available.
 These are strong and very light.
 For metal handles, make sure they’re rust-resistant like stainless steel.

 Handles can be on-unit, or of mid to full length.
 On-unit makes the scoop easier to carry and work with, while a mid-length or long handle sand scoop for metal detecting is much more useful in shallow water or to keep you from having to bend down or kneel a lot.
 That might be a great help on a very hot beach day.

 A larger bucket obviously requires fewer scoops but can add weight to the unit.
 The usefulness of your sand scoop will depend largely on the size of the scoop bucket.

 The mesh hole size and spacing are important.
 You need large enough holes to let the sand pass through but small enough to contain the items you’re trying to reveal.
 Look at the design and determine whether it’s the right tool for the job you’re doing.
 Don’t go for a cheap, plastic scoop with mesh so small that sand (dry or wet) won’t pass easily through.
 You want the scoop to work for you and not vice-versa.

 It’s worth mentioning that a good mesh bag is useful to carry out the items you find at the beach.
 These handy bags let the sand drain out and keep your car and pockets a lot cleaner!